 Developers should follow the organization's coding guidelines, and programming tools like compilers, interpreters, debuggers, etc., are used for generating the code.
 Different high-level programming languages such as C, C++, Pascal, Java, and PHP are used for coding.
 The programming language is chosen concerning the type of software being developed.

-Stage 5: Testing the product
+5: Testing the Product

 This stage is generally a subset of all the stages as in the modern SDLC models testing activities are mostly involved in all stages of SDLC.
 Nevertheless, this stage refers to testing the only stage of the product.
 Their product defects are reported, tracked, fixed, and retested until they reach the quality standards defined in the SRS.

-Stage 6: Deployment in the market and maintenance
+6: Deployment in the Market and Maintenance

 Once the product is tested and is ready for deployment, it is released formally in the appropriate market.
 Sometimes product deployment occurs in stages as per the business strategy of the organization.
 The product may firstly be released in a limited segment and tested in the real business environment.